dmbarbour/glas/docs/GlasApps.md

 The Request and Response types are binaries that include the full HTTP headers and body.
 However, they will often be accelerated under the hood to minimize need for redundant parsing and validation.
 Some HTTP features and headers, such as HTTP pipelining, will be handled by the runtime and are not visible to the application.
 Authorization and authentication should be configurable.

 By default, every HTTP request is handled in a separate transaction.
-If this transaction aborts, it is implicitly retried until success or timeout, providing a simple basis for long polling.
-Eventually, custom HTTP headers might support multi-request transactions.
+If this transaction aborts due to system state or read-write conflict, it is implicitly retried until success or timeout, providing a basis for long polling.
+I propose custom response header 'Commit: false' to return the response - minus this header - without committing.
+This is potentially useful for safe HTTP GET requests or invalid HTTP POST requests.
+Default commit behavior may be configurable.
+Eventually, custom headers could support multi-request transactions.

 ## Graphical User Interface?
 Defer.